Carl Lindner Jr.

 Carl Henry Lindner Jr. (April 22, 1919 – October 17, 2011) was an American businessman from Norwood, Ohio, a member of the Lindner family, and one of the world's richest people.
 According to the 2010 issue of Forbes Billionaires List, Lindner was worth an estimated $1.7 billion.

 Life and career

 Lindner was born on April 22, 1919, in Dayton, Ohio.
 He grew up in Norwood, an enclave of Cincinnati, Ohio.
-After dropping out of school at 14 during the Great Depression, he helped expand his family's dairy business into United Dairy Farmers, a large chain of convenience stores.
+His father gave him a management job at 14, when they expanded the family's dairy business into United Dairy Farmers, a large chain of convenience stores.
 With his three sons, he controlled roughly 42% of American Financial Group, a holding company based in Cincinnati whose primary business is insurance and investments.